moritz91/medium/README.md

 yarn dev
 ```

-The website should be available at http://localhost:3000 now
+The website should then be available at http://localhost:3000

 ## Support